 With spring just around the corner, Wokingham Borough Council’s grass cutting contractors are getting out for their first cut of 2017.

 Following the introduction to a new way of working last year, Wokingham Borough Council is confident residents will not experience a repeat of the issues encountered again.
-The council worked last year with new contractor ISS Facility Services on an innovative way of working that focusses on maintaining the grass areas that are most important to residents while keeping costs to an affordable level within the council’s ever-tightening budgets.
+The council worked last year with new contractor ISS Facility Services on an innovative way of working that focuses on maintaining the grass areas that are most important to residents while keeping costs to an affordable level within the council’s ever-tightening budgets.

 The contract means: